 If you were to be given an additional 3-6hrs per week, what could you do with them?

-If you now have more time with your family, what would that be worth?
+If you now have more time with your family or to work on your business, what would that be worth?

 If the answer is, more than the difference in cost between your current food spend and this, then you are better off.